 transceiver but also requires giving consideration to electronic interference.
 Transceivers are vulnerable to the interference of nearby electronics.
 Adding more and more devices to your body and pack adds more risk that your avalanche beacon will malfunction when you most need it.
 Pick the transceiver first, and add just the most necessary others.

 Expedition travel, Whether on Foot, Skis, Mountains, or Water

-solar panels and external USB battery packs, which are turning out to be indispensable gadgets on their own.
+solar charger and external USB battery packs, which are turning out to be indispensable gadgets on their own.